Personality disorders treatment centre

-At Paracelsus Recovery, our treatment programmes for personality disorders are centered on helping you regain control over your emotions, thoughts and behaviours.
+At Paracelsus Recovery, our treatment programmes for personality disorders are centred on helping you regain control over your emotions, thoughts and behaviours.
 All of our treatment programmes are individually tailored and we only ever treat one client at any given time.

 At Paracelsus Recovery, we provide treatment for all types of personality disorders.
 Upon arrival, we will conduct a thorough psychiatric evaluation to identify which personality disorder you are struggling with, its severity and whether any other mental health conditions are present.
 We also provide an extensive medical check-up, comprehensive laboratory tests, a functional health assessment and a lifestyle assessment.
 With this information, we design a comprehensive treatment programme based on your unique set of needs.